Cryptocercus punctulatus

-Geographical Distribution
+Geographical distribution

-C. punctulatus are distributed within the Eastern United States of America, concentrated within the Appalachian Mountains of Western Virginia, and Pennsylvania.
-They share this habitat with three other closely related family species, C. darwini, C. garciai, and C. wrighti, although no sympatry has been documented among the species.
-They inhabit temperate forests within the Appalachian mountain range and Allegheny mountains in either deciduous forests or forests mixed with both deciduous and coniferous trees.
+C. punctulatus are distributed within the eastern United States of America, concentrated within the Appalachian Mountains of western Virginia and Pennsylvania.
+They share this habitat with three other closely related congeneric species, C. darwini, C. garciai, and C. wrighti, although no sympatry has been documented among the species.
+They inhabit temperate forests within the Appalachian Mountain Range and Allegheny Mountains in either deciduous forests or forests mixed with both deciduous and coniferous trees.
 They are predominantly found in elevations greater than 400 meters above sea level.
 C. punctulatus can be found in western Virginia, West Virginia, and Pennsylvania.
 They do not inhabit logs where the other species are found.
-Research has shown that C. punctulatus has diverged from C. darwini, C. garciai, and C. wrighti 13-38 million years ago.
+Research has shown that C. punctulatus has diverged from C. darwini, C. garciai, and C. wrighti 13 to 38 million years ago.
 Because these are wingless cockroaches their distribution is limited by how far they can walk and the distance between fallen logs.
 C. punctulatus has inhabited these forests for tens of millions of years.
 There is evidence that C. punctulatus moved up and down the mountains with relation to glacial and interglacial periods.

 Habitat

 C. punctulatus is a xylophagous cockroach that will live its entire life in moist dead logs that it consumes.
 They excavate extensive galleries within fallen logs with the gallery formations following the moistness of the logs.
 Specific spots in the log that are more dense will have less tunnels compared to softer areas.
-Fungi, for example brown rot fungi, has been noted in many logs and may present a preference of C. punctulatus to choose logs with specific fungi present.
-They will live in either deciduous or coniferous logs.
-C. punctulatus has been collected from all montane elevations where trees exist within the Appalachian mountains, and within 11 species of coniferous trees.
+Fungi, for example brown rot fungi, have been noted in many logs and may represent the preference of C. punctulatus to choose logs with specific fungal species present.
+They live in either deciduous or coniferous logs.
+C. punctulatus has been collected from all montane elevations where trees exist within the Appalachian Mountains, and within 11 species of coniferous trees.
 The ability to inhabit both deciduous and coniferous trees allows them greater variability due to climate change.
 They will be found in older areas of forests as they require already dead and fallen trees and cannot live in regenerating areas full of young trees.
 They play a vital role in forest health by decomposing dead logs allowing for nutrients to be leached back into the soil.

 Morphology

 C. punctulatus is an oviparous cockroach in the family Cryptocercidae that excavates galleries in rotten wood.
 The genus Cryptocercus is closely related to termites, believed that their life habits and gut symbiosis is ancestral.
-Both males and females are wingless, brown to black coloration, and vary in size from 23-30mm in length.
-C. punctulatus found in its geographical range are found to be a cryptic species complex with four different karyotypes (2n=37, 2n=39, 2n=43, 2n=45), although still considered on species.
+Both males and females are wingless, brown to black coloration, and vary in size from 23–30 mm in length.
+C. punctulatus found in its geographical range are found to be a cryptic species complex with four different karyotypes (2n=37, 2n=39, 2n=43, 2n=45), although still considered one species.
 Despite the genetic differences, all karyotypes of C. punctulatus are phenotypically the same, and have the same behavior and life history.